 He stressed that the government must make it a priority to assure security in the Chibok area, since some girls’ parents have already lost they lives. ?

 Speaking on the phone from Nigeria’s capital Abuja, hundreds of miles from Chibok, Dr Bitrus reported ”(As far as I know, at least) three parents have died from related heart attacks resulting from the shock they have sustained from which they never recovered.
-Then four others were killed in subsequent Boko Haram attacks in the area making a total of number of at least seven.
+Then four others were killed in subsequent an extremist group that is located primarily in Northern Nigeria More attacks in the area making a total of number of at least seven.
 Others are in very serious need of medical and psychological help.” ?

 “We are not aloof” claims Nigerian President